How did the Ionian Revolt (499-493 BC) change the Ancient World?

 Greek Migration to Asia Minor during the Greek Dark Ages

-During the so-called Greek Dark Ages, many Greeks migrated to the Aegean coast of Asia Minor in what is now Turkey.
-Here the Aeolians, Dorians, and Ionians, established settlements that became city-states.
+During the so-called Greek Dark Ages, many Greeks migrated to the Aegean coast of Asia Minor in Turkey.
+Here, the Aeolians, Dorians, and Ionians, established settlements that became city-states.
 Ionia was the area settled by the Ionian tribes, and it was composed of twelve cities.
 They were independent, but they shared common places of worship and regularly cooperated.
 Ionia became very wealthy, especially Miletus, and it was in the 6th century the most important cultural center in the Greek World.

 The rising Kingdom of Lydia, ruled by the famed King Croesus, conquered these Greek city-states.
 The city-states were able to secure a great deal of autonomy and continued to flourish under the Lydians.
 This arrangement was upset by the rise of the Persian Empire, based in modern Iran, which is often regarded as the first 'World-Empire.'
 Cyrus the Second, sometimes known as the Great, conquered the Median and Neo-Babylonian Empires and annexed the kingdom of Lydia, thereby establishing the Achaemenid Empire, the first Persian Empire.

-To control the Greek cities, Cyrus appointed his son, Darius, who adopted local rulers with dictatorial powers, who were answerable to a Persian satrap or governor and this policy.
-This caused great unrest in cities such as Ephesus and Colophon, which had traditionally been democracies', but this was ignored by the local Persian Satrap.
+Cyrus appointed his son, Darius, who adopted local rulers with dictatorial powers to control the Greek cities, who were answerable to a Persian satrap or governor and this policy.
+This caused great unrest in cities such as Ephesus and Colophon, which had traditionally been democracies, but the local Persian Satrap ignored this.

-In 500 BCE, the Satrap of Asia Minor held an assembly with the rulers who governed the Ionian cities in the name of Darius.
+In 500 BCE, the Satrap of Asia Minor held an assembly with the rulers who governed the Ionian cities in Darius's name.
 There was increasingly rivalry among the tyrants, as they were known.
 Each sought to expand their territories at the expense of their neighbors.
 To preserve peace and stability in Ionia, the rulers were obliged to ally and foreswore to attack each other.
-However, in BC 499, Aristagoras, the tyrant of Miletus sought to conquer the independent island of Naxos and add it to his territories.
+However, in BC 499, Aristagoras, the tyrant of Miletus, sought to conquer Naxos's independent island and add it to his territories.
 He tried to win support from his fellow Ionian tyrants, but they refused.
 Aristagoras then secured some mighty Persians support and sought to conquer Naxos in the name of Darius.